isravanram/agentic-ai-apps/README.md

 Each folder contains a standalone agentic app with:
 - `README.md` → App overview and usage
 - `requirements.txt` or `pyproject.toml` → Dependencies
 - Source code with clear modular structure
+- crew_ai : Consist of apps developed using crew_ai

 ---